jasonmb626/mySetups/LinuxDev/Fedora_36_postgres-devel.md

 <details>
   <summary>With node</summary>

-Add a Dockerfile for your utility contianer Dockerfile.npm
+Add a Dockerfile for your utility container Dockerfile.npm
 ```
 #docker pull node:18.9.0 latest successful test
 FROM node:latest